 - Benchmark met.
-Majority still represents mostly ENGL faculty.
-More outreach to other departments is needed.
-Will update website, post updates on social media, and send reminders of services via campus email, especially during times when University hours change (during holiday breaks, e.g.).
-Will also personally email department heads, plus present information at general faculty assembly in August. - Director and staff will continue to note faculty communications in log book when possible, but the numbers will not be accurate, as time and human resources make it difficult to note every instance of contact, including speaking to someone in a meeting or in passing elsewhere on campus or off campus.
-Contact is also made by phone, text, email, and secondhand, making it difficulty to track.
-Noting contact in log book when possible will still help show trends in numbers and in which departments are represented. - Put more resources in handout forms, post them to WTEC website, and invite faculty to have students download these themselves, or faculty can post these to their Moodle sites.
+Majority represents ENFL faculty, as that is where the majority of composition writing is occurring.
+Outreach to other departments will continue.
+Updates to website and posts to social and other media continue to be important, especially with changes in our location(s).
+Personal emails to department heads and presentations at faculty and staff gatherings will continue, along with outreach to students themselves. - Director and staff will continue to log contact with faculty and staff, as time allows, but numbers will not be accurate.
+Limited time and human resources make it difficult to note every instance of contact by phone, email, text, or in passing (in hallways, meetings, and other places outside office).
+A rough log, though, will help WTEC note trends in numbers and in representation of departments /disciplines. - Put more resources in handout forms, post them to WTEC website, and invite faculty to have students download these themselves, or faculty can post these to their Moodle sites.
 Invite faculty to send good resources to post.
 Let faculty collaborate on this and feel some ownership of WTEC.
 Keep these simple, clear, and updated.
 Avoid too much replication of materials. - Remind faculty that WTEC is here for them, too.
 Ask them to let us know what assignments their students are working on and what the priorities for the assignments are.
 Reach out more to new faculty, preferably in person.
+Look for more opportunities on campus to remind faculty about our services and what reasonable expectations are, for them and for their students.